rickxyo/rickxyo/README.md

 # Hi!
 I'm Pedro Henrique Oldoni!

-## 👨‍🎓 Sobre mim
+## 👨‍🎓 About Me
-Sou estudante de Engenharia de Software e um entusiasta de tecnologia no geral, atualmente estudando e buscando constantemente expandir meu conhecimento.
+I'm a Software Engineering student and a technology enthusiast, always eager to learn and expand my knowledge.

 💡 **Principais interesses**:
-- Desenvolvimento de software com foco em boas práticas.
+- Writing clean, efficient code and following best practices in software development.
-- Aprendizado contínuo e colaboração em projetos inovadores.
+- Always learning new things and working on cool, innovative projects.

-## 🛠️ Habilidades e Ferramentas
+## 🛠️ Skills & Tools
-- **Linguagens:** Java (em aprendizado), JavaScript, HTML5, CSS3 e fundamentos de programação.
+- **Languages:** Java (currently learning), JavaScript, HTML5, CSS3, and programming fundamentals.
-- **Ferramentas:** VS Code, Intellij e Git/GitHub.
+- **Tools:** VS Code, IntelliJ, and Git/GitHub

-📫 **Como me encontrar**:
+📫 **How to reach me:**
 - [LinkedIn](https://www.linkedin.com/in/pedro-henrique-oldoni-1b55b2261/)
 - pedroholdoni@outlook.com

-👨‍💻 Estou sempre aberto a colaborações e ideias.
-Explore meus repositórios e sinta-se à vontade para entrar em contato!
+👨‍💻  I'm always open to collaborations and new ideas.
+Feel free to explore my repositories and reach out!

-⚠️ **Nota:** Este README está em constante construção!
-Fique à vontade para revisitar e acompanhar as atualizações. 🚀
+⚠️ **Note:** This README is a work in progress!
+Stay tuned for updates. 🚀